-- For directories, check the information listed.
+- For lawyer directories, check the information listed.
 Listings should at least provide a phone number, email address, and website link.

 While the above factors can give you an idea of whether a particular service will work for you, the only way to be sure is to give it a try and measure its performance for your firm.

 Just like all forms of advertising, lawyer ratings services and lawyer directories will perform differently for different law firms.
 While one firm may get a great return on investment (ROI), another may experience losses.
 There is simply no substitute for measuring the specific performance for your firm.